Council tackles graffiti through art classes

 "This initiative is a way we can proactively tackle this issue and hopefully reduce those annual costs.

 "I'm very impressed with the mural the four young people have painted at Wallsend and I look forward to seeing more creations by other youths who complete this course in future."

 The Street Art Education Program has incorporated the DeTag program developed by the PCYC in conjunction with the Department of Justice.
 The course engages young people in discussion on topics related to graffiti.

 Leanne Tillock from the Newcastle Juvenile Justice Community Office said the Graffiti Art program had been a great initiative that demonstrated how partnerships can achieve fantastic results.

 “The program educates young people about the cost of graffiti to themselves and the community," Tillock said.
 "It builds a sense of pride and respect for public spaces, and reinforces pro-social beliefs about the role of graffiti art in urban culture.

-City Of Newcastle has a full-time graffiti and rapid response team that operates four vehicles equipped with high pressure washers and cleaning chemical in a continuous fight against illegal graffiti.
+Newcastle City Council has a full-time graffiti and rapid response team that operates four vehicles equipped with high pressure washers and cleaning chemical in a continuous fight against illegal graffiti.

 Council provides ongoing grant funding to Juvenile Justice for graffiti removal and this year adopted a more proactive approach through the six-week Street Art Education Program.